The hospitality industry is among the busiest in the U.S.

 - You reiterate your understanding of how important your employees are for you.

 On top of that, corporate education may be a good solution for customer retention in the hospitality industry.
 According to the Confederation of Tourism & Hospitality, a strong learning culture leads to 30-50% higher retention rates.

 How do hospitality businesses tackle corporate education?

-Let’s take a look at Marriott’s efforts to empower their employees worldwide through corporate events and education.
-They not only make Instagram posts introducing every person they employ, but they also report about competitions they often have for their employees to participate:
+Let’s take an example of Marriott’s efforts to empower its employees worldwide through corporate events and education.
+They not only make Instagram posts introducing every person they employ, but they also report about competitions they often have for their employees to participate in:

 Marriott is not only a good example of a company taking care of corporate education the right way.
 This is a great example of a hospitality business showing how each employee contributes to corporate culture.